Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 \subsubsection{Infinite energy cascade on waveguides}

-On the waveguide manifold the dispersion along the $\R$ direction allowed for the full growth of the Toy Model to be harvested in infinite time.
+On the waveguide manifold, the dispersion along the $\R$ direction allows one to fully realize the growth predicted by the Toy Model over infinite time.
 The strategy developed in \cite{HPTV15} (also explained in \cite{HPTV14}) consists in propagating a \emph{weak norm} based on the energy space which is preserved by the effective resonant system, while allowing the stronger norms to slightly grow in time.
-By doing so, one can both establish modified scattering and construct wave operators from which one can transfer the turbulent dynamics known for the Toy Model.
-The time-oscillations in the non-resonant interactions are easily~\footnote{Indeed, the resonant function for NLS on $\T^{d}$ (periodic boundary conditions) takes integer values.
+This yields both modified scattering and the construction of modified wave operators, through which the turbulent dynamics predicted by the Toy Model can be transferred to the full equation \eqref{eq:nls_0}.
+The time-oscillations in the non-resonant interactions are easily~\footnote{Indeed, the resonance function for NLS on $\T^{d}$ (periodic boundary conditions) takes integer values.
 If it does not vanish then it takes integer values greater than 1, unlike in the present work where small divisor problems arise.} converted into decay via a Poincaré--Dulac normal form, while non-stationary phase arguments control space-oscillations, in the spirit of \cite{KP11}.

-Subsequent works, such as \cite{Xu17,Chen23mod}, adopt the same strategy for weakly dispersive equations, resulting in infinite energy cascades~\footnote{In these two works, however, the Cauchy theory at low regularity is not well understood and poses considerable problems.
+Subsequent works, such as \cite{Xu17,Che24}, adopt the same strategy for weakly dispersive equations, resulting in infinite energy cascades~\footnote{In these two works, however, the Cauchy theory at low regularity is not well understood and poses considerable problems.
 They could achieve the construction of modified wave operators, which is sufficient to prove infinite energy cascade, without proving the modified scattering result.}.
 Another notable example is \cite{DR19}, which extracts interesting dynamics with a beating effect from the resonant system of a coupled system of nonlinear Schrödinger equations.

-In the spirit of the present work, \cite{GPT16} consider the cubic Schrödinger equation perturbed by a generic convolution potential and prove that there is no norm amplification.
-For this model, the exact resonances are trivial, and the quasi-resonances are controlled by the third largest frequency so that one can reproduce the strategy of \cite{HPTV15}.
-However, our admissibility condition \eqref{eq:ad} on Diophantine tori without potential provides control by the highest frequency, necessitating new approaches that will be discussed in Section \ref{sec:pr} below.
-To conclude this subsection, we stress out that on $\R^{n}\times\T^{d}$ with $n\geq2$ there is scattering \cite{TV12,TV16}.
-Indeed, all the interactions are attenuated by the stronger dispersion on $\R^{n}$.
+In the spirit of the present work, \cite{GPT16} considers the cubic Schrödinger equation perturbed by some convolution potential and prove that there is no norm amplification.
+For this model, the exact resonances are trivial, but the quasi-resonances lead to small divisor issues.
+Nevertheless, for generic choices of convolution potential they are controlled by the third largest frequency and can be easily handled.